ManLikeTeetos/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-findthatword: Find a particular word in a file
 15-countthatword: Count the number of lines a particular word occured in
-16-whatsnext: Display lines containing the pattern “root” and 3 lines after them in the file
+16-whatsnext: Display lines containing the pattern “root” and 3 lines after them in the file 17-hidethisword : Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+18-letteronly: Display all lines of the file /etc/ssh/sshd_config starting with a letter.